vexide/vexide/README.md

 rustup component add rust-src
 ```

-If you plan on targeting the V5 brain, you'll need our `cargo-v5` tool, which wraps the normal `cargo build` command allowing you to upload to a VEX brain over a USB connection.
+If you want to run your programs on the V5 brain, you'll additionally need to install our upload tool, `cargo-v5`.
+It extends the normal `cargo build` command, converting executables to a compatible format and sending them over a wired or wireless connection.

 You can install that tool with the following command: